micmejia/bible-dump/AMPC/Matthew/Matt 22.md

-Teacher, which [^e]kind of commandment is great and important (the principal kind) in the Law?
+Teacher, which kind of commandment is great and important (the principal kind) in the Law?
 [Some commandments are light--which are heavy?]